Sarthakrawt/mini-project/README.md

 # basic js
 # 01 : color changing simple project
-using eventListener , setTimeout
- , clearTimeout functions in js
+ In this project you just need to press the color box and it will change the whole background color
 # 02 : digital clock
-using Date object
+ In this project you can see the exact time on the screen

- # 03 : magic it show a key you press
+ # 03 : magic project
+ it show a key you press
  from your keybord and give you three things key, keycode, code using basic Dom and eventListener

 # 04 : guess the Number
 In which you just to guess a random